 Step 1: Create a Graph

-Step 2: Add the Data or Text (do not submit it yet!)
+Step 2: Add the Data or Text

 In supervised machine learning, you feed the features and their corresponding labels into an algorithm in a process called training.
 During training, the algorithm gradually determines the relationship between features and their corresponding labels.